thesandboxgame/sandbox-smart-contracts/packages/marketplace/README.md

  Libraries | Compilation of helpers to handle orders, assets, transfers, royalties [TransferManager](docs/transfer-manager/TransferManager.md) | Manages the transfers of the payouts, fees & royalties

+The protocol is deployed on 4 different addresses:
+- Exchange
+- OrderValidator
+- AssetMatcher
+- RoyaltiesRegistry

 ```mermaid
 ---
 title: Deployments